Zhuge Dan: Early career

 Later, Zhuge Dan became the Prefect (令) of Xingyang County (滎陽縣) and then served as a Gentleman (郎) in the Ministry of Personnel (吏部).
 During this time, when his colleagues recommended people to him, he would publicly reveal what they told him in private before giving jobs to the people they recommended.
 When he evaluated officials' performance, he would take into account what others said regardless of whether it was positive or negative.
 As a result, his colleagues were especially careful when they recommended people to him.

 After gaining some experience in the Ministry of Personnel, Zhuge Dan was then reassigned to be a Palace Assistant Imperial Secretary and Master of Writing (御史中丞尚書).
 He was close friends with Xiahou Xuan and Deng Yang.
 They enjoyed much praise from other officials and the citizens in the imperial capital.
 Later, someone told the Wei emperor Cao Rui that Zhuge Dan and his friends, along with other "celebrities", were engaging in superficial and fame-seeking behaviour.
 Cao Rui felt disgusted and wanted to discourage such behaviour among his subjects, so he removed Zhuge Dan from office.

-After Cao Rui's death in 239, Cao Fang became the new Wei emperor.
+After Cao Rui's death in January 239, Cao Fang became the new Wei emperor.
 He restored Zhuge Dan as Palace Assistant Imperial Secretary and Master of Writing, and subsequently promoted him to Inspector (刺史) of Yang Province and General of Illustrious Martial Might (昭武將軍).